 If your tenant violates the lease agreement, you do not need to let him or her continue to rent from you.
 To legally end the relationship, however, you will need to serve the tenants with a landlord lease termination letter.
 Find out what the letter must cover and how to download a customizable termination letter template.

 When to Consider Giving a Notice to Terminate Tenancy

-To legally serve tenants with a lease termination notice, you must have an enforceable reason.
-You cannot decide that you want to renovate the unit, then terminate a lease.
+To legally serve tenants with a notice of termination of tenancy, you must have an enforceable reason.
+Depending on the lease, these could be:

 When you catch your tenants in the act of violating any lease clause, you have the right to send them a notice to terminate tenancy.
 Possible lease violations include: